davenkin/andy-springboot4-template/adr/014_testing_strategy.md

 - As Kafka is disabled, you will need to call `EventConsumer.consumeXxxEvent()` explicitly for testing event consuming.
-- As [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern is used, the DomainEvents will firstly be stored into database before publishing, you may use `IntegrationTest.latestEventFor()` to verify the existence of domain events.
+- As [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern is used, the DomainEvents will firstly be stored into database before publishing, you may use `IntegrationTest.latestEventFor()` to verify the existence of DomainEvents.

 #### TestIdContext
 todo: impl